Characterization of telecentric dual-etalon Fabry-P\'erot systems from observational data. Properties of the CRISP2 instrument at the Swedish 1-m Solar Telescope: Results

 \section{Results}

 The calculations have been performed as follows: \begin{enumerate} \item Initial estimates of the HRE and LRE cavity maps are calculated by fitting a parabola to the core of a spectral line (HRE) or the maximum of the intensity peak (in the LRE dataset).
 The wavelength shifts are converted to cavity separation $(\Delta \lambda / \lambda = - \Delta C/ C)$.
 The initial LRE cavity map is compensated for the HRE cavity map. \item The HRE and prefilter parameters are fitted, while the LRE initial cavity map is kept constant. \item The LRE parameters are fitted once the HRE and prefilter parameters are known.
-The prefilter curve and HRE parameters are used to generate the LRE model. \item The HRE parameters from step \ref{it:hre} are refined with the new estimate of the LRE cavity map and reflectivities. \end{enumerate}
+The prefilter curve and HRE parameters are used to generate the LRE model. \item The HRE parameters from step \ref{it:hre} are refined with the new estimate of the LRE cavity map and reflectivities. \end{enumerate} The LRE cavity map initialization in step~\ref{item:init} allows obtaining a value of the HRE reflectivity that is not affected by the assumption of having the LRE tuned at the reference wavelength or always co-tuned with the HRE.
+The HRE parameters are re-calculated in step~\ref{it:re} with the final LRE cavity and reflectivity maps, initializing the fitting from the results of step~\ref{item:init}.